 The Whistleblowing and Raising a Concern policy can be accessed on the MOD intranet.

 There are certain matters which are considered Special-to-type (STT) that have their own complaints processes such as healthcare, housing, pay and allowances.

 Your complaint may have to go through a separate process first depending on what your complaint is about.
-Your chain of command will let you know if this is the case.
+Your chain of command or the complaints secretariat for your Service will let you know if this is the case.

 Your Service complaint may be paused pending the outcome of the STT process whilst it is being investigated.
 If you are still not happy with the outcome you will have the option to reactivate your Service complaint.